TIE KNOTS THE FUN AND EASY WAY

 Global Search: In response to many requests, we have added a Search Field on the left.
 Google provides the results for your search.
 Try looking for a knot ("bowline"), a type of knot ("hitch") or a topic ("scouting requirements").

-New Knots Added: Recently we have added several new knots including: The Midshipman's Hitch, The Quick Trucker's Knot, The Heaving Line Knot, The Davy Knots, The Stevedore Stopper Knot, The Siberian (Evenk) Hitch, and Soft Shackles.
+Updated: Our Apps have now all been updated to Version 4.0 and include: The Midshipman's Hitch, The Quick Trucker's Knot, The Heaving Line Knot, The Davy Knots, The Stevedore Stopper Knot, The Siberian (Evenk) Hitch, and Soft Shackles.

 Arborist Section: After years of requests from Arborists and other Tree-Climbers, we are pleased to introduce our new Arborist Knots Section – devoted to the essential tree-climbing knots.